cmrust/directv-cli/README.md

 ### Whole-Home DVR

 If you have Whole-Home DVR service, you can access the extraneous boxes as well.
-Use the `--locations` switch to list the client addresses of each STB in your home, like:
+Use the `--locations` switch to list the client addresses for each STB in your home, like:

     $ directv --ip 192.168.1.104 --locations
     Found 3 Set Top Boxes: